- Last Updated: Tuesday, 06 July 2021 13:33

 Vocabularies related to negative sides of globalisation:

-Loss of identity: Many countries are concerned about their loss of identity due to the negative impacts of globalisation on their local culture and custom.
+Example: Many countries are concerned about their loss of identity due to the negative impacts of globalisation on their local culture and custom.

-National sovereignty: While we wholeheartedly welcome the global trade facility, we should be wary of the threat to our national sovereignty that might follow due to globalisation.
+Example: While we wholeheartedly welcome the global trade facility, we should be wary of the threat to our national sovereignty that might follow due to globalisation.